pdefusco/CDE_First_Step/step_by_step_guides/english.md

 ### Section 3 - Creating and Scheduling Spark Jobs via the CDE CLI

 You can use the CDE CLI or API to execute Spark and Airflow jobs remotely rather than via the CDE UI as shown up to this point.
-In general, the CDE CLI is recommended over the UI when running spark submits from a local computer.
+In general, the CDE CLI is recommended over the UI when running spark submits from a local machine.
 The API is instead recommended when integrating CDE Spark Jobs or Airflow Jobs (or both) with 3rd party orchestration systems.
 For example you can use GitLab CI to build CDE Pipelines across multiple Virtual Clusters.
 For a detailed example, please reference [GitLab2CDE](https://github.com/pdefusco/Gitlab2CDE).

 ##### Manual CLI Installation